lorenzwalthert/gsoc2018/wiki-page.md

 the mentors above.
 As far as the workflow goes:

   - fork the upstream repo (r-lib/styler).
-  - create a branch dedicated to the test named “\[your name\]-\[difficulty\]” using dash separators and all lowercase letters, e.g. if you are Jack Ben and you want to solve the easy task, name your branch *jack-ben-easy*.
+  - create a branch dedicated to the test named "[your name]-[difficulty]" using dash separators and all lowercase letters, e.g. if you are Jack Ben and you want to solve the easy task, name your branch *jack-ben-easy*.
   - Then, submit a Pull Request (PR) to **your** own master branch of the fork and make sure all continuous integration tests pass